kaihwang/LTH/README.md

 Code for FC and PC calculations in cal_FC_PC.py.
 Data for FC/PC in data/

+ROI and network assignments for voxel-wise PC calculations are in data/YeoCombineROIs.nii.gz, CA_4mm.nii.gz and CA_4mm_network.nii.gz

 De-identified neuropsych data in AllNeuroPsychData.csv

 Individual neuropsych task's lesion overlap mask in images/*pcount.nii.gz